vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/pAncharAtrAgamaH/vAmanakRta-saMvit-prakAshaH/mark_intro.md

 [[31]]

-## The Lakṣmitantra and the Saṁvitprakāśa
+## The Lakṣmītantra and the Saṁvitprakāśa
 [[Appendix]]

-Listed below are the verses in chapter fourteen of the Lakṣmitantra that are related to those of the Saṁvitprakāśa.
+Listed below are the verses in chapter fourteen of the Lakṣmītantra that are related to those of the Saṁvitprakāśa.

 1) L.T.
 14/8ab rcads :